Celebrity Number Six: Origins and unsuccessful efforts to identify

 On 27 January 2020, Finnish Reddit user TontsaH posted to the subreddit r/TipOfMyTongue, asking for help identifying the celebrities printed on a set of curtains.
 They said their grandmother had made the curtains from fabric purchased from a local store in "maybe ...
 2008".
 The curtain consisted of eight prints repeating in black or blue.
 Seven were quickly identified as Josh Holloway, Jessica Alba, Travis Fimmel, Ian Somerhalder, Orlando Bloom, and Adriana Lima (twice), but one of the faces, dubbed Celebrity Number Six, could not be identified.
 The designs seemed to have been adapted from photographs using software like Adobe Illustrator.

 The source photos for the other six figures were also quickly tracked down, all having been taken between 2003 and 2007 – both Holloway and Somerhalder appeared on Lost, which was popular around the same time.
-But users struggled to pin down the missing face or its reference photo – even the gender of Celebrity Number Six was not agreed on by users, although female seemed more plausible to them.
+However, users struggled to pin down the missing face or its reference photo – even the gender of Celebrity Number Six was not agreed on by users, although female seemed more plausible to them.
 TontsaH soon posted to 15 subreddits looking for an answer, and the subreddit r/CelebrityNumberSix was created to continue the search.
 The COVID-19 pandemic began shortly thereafter; Candice Lim of Slate characterizes the Celebrity Number Six as a "light" in the "dark place" of the Internet in the following years.

-r/CelebrityNumberSix participants could not agree on the depicted person's gender, with both Olivia Wilde (left) and Taylor Kitsch (right) suggested as answers.
+r/CelebrityNumberSix participants could not agree on the depicted person's gender, with both Olivia Wilde (left) and Taylor Kitsch suggested as answers.

 Redditors approached the mystery from multiple avenues, pursuing hundreds of leads.
 Some prominent speculation focused on potential lookalikes who were also popular around the same time period, such as Olivia Wilde of House or Taylor Kitsch of Friday Night Lights, but matching photographs could not be found.
 Others attempted to track the photograph directly, with one Redditor reviewing all photographs on Getty Images between 1998 and 2007 that share a photographer with one of the known matches.

 Redditors found that the curtain came from the Finnish department store Anttila, appearing in its Summer 2009 catalog, and that it was supplied by Látky Mráz in the Czech Republic.
 However, Látky Mráz did not provide the designer's name.
 Other attempts, according to a summary post on Reddit, involved reverse image searching, reverse image searching of digitally modified images, advertising the search on other internet communities, using the Wayback Machine to get more information out of seller websites, and having Pinterest recommend similar images.
 Community members compiled spreadsheets of possible answers.